aditsachde/confidential-witness/README.md

 ## Software updates

-### Option 1

-Are software updates actually necessary?
-Is it ok to just replace the witness+private key altogether when a new version of omniwitness needs to be deployed?

-### Option 2

-What is currently implemented is an [intermediate repository](https://github.com/aditsachde/urban-octo-telegram) which has an image with a `latest` tag.
-The GH action fetches an image with the specified digest, checks if it was signed by an actions run in this repository, and retags it and resigns it with a mutable tag and a long living private key.
-The confidential space runtime verifies this signature via the `assertion.submods.container.image_signatures` field, which is used as part of the attribute conditions in place of the image digest.

-I think some games can be played by the owner of the repository, which means that the signing key usage needs to be audited through data access logs published by KMS.
-Not sure I like this solution, but the confidential computing service in GCP is restrictive of what attestation attributes it provides.

-### Option 3

-The actual container set in the confidential space could be a "bootloader" container which fetches the latest release of the software from this repository.
-This bootloader container would never change over the life of the witness.
-If an issue is found in this component, then the witness would be distrusted.
+The actual container set in the confidential space is a "bootloader" container which fetches the latest release of the software from this repository.
+This bootloader container never changes over the life of the witness.
+If an issue is found in this component, then the witness should be distrusted.

-This option provides a lot more flexibility in the release verification layer, allowing us to define the logic and signature verification.
-However, this would require careful understanding of the bootloader logic, ensuring that it will not do anything unexpected and is not vurnerable to MTIM style attacks, as the operator would be able to inspect and mess with traffic going in and out of the container.
+The bootloader code can be found in the `bootloader` directory.
+One release of the bootloader has been currently made.
+The built container can be found at `ghcr.io/aditsachde/confidential-witness@sha256:b634433ac01a0f43c05bbeb257044b990fee51a3128a5a5310192a5bddc9bc2d`.
+The build is [signed with cosign](https://search.sigstore.dev/?logIndex=156590257).

 # Deploying